John Hannah (American football)

-John Allen Hannah (born April 4, 1951), nicknamed "Hog", is an American former professional football player who was a guard in the National Football League (NFL) for 13 seasons with the New England Patriots.
-He played college football at the University of Alabama, where he twice received All-American honors, and was selected fourth overall by the Patriots in the 1973 NFL Draft.
-Considered one of the greatest offensive linemen of all time, Hannah received nine Pro Bowl and seven first-team All-Pro selections.
-He was inducted to the Pro Football Hall of Fame in 1991 and the College Football Hall of Fame in 1999.
+John Allen Hannah (born April 4, 1951), is an American former football guard who played in the National Football League (NFL) for 13 seasons with the New England Patriots.
+Nicknamed "Hog", he is considered one of the greatest offensive linemen of all time.

+Hannah played college football for the Alabama Crimson Tide, winning the Jacobs Blocking Trophy in 1972.
+He was selected fourth overall in the 1973 NFL draft by the Patriots, where he received nine Pro Bowl and seven first-team All-Pro selections.
+Hannah was inducted to the Pro Football Hall of Fame in 1991 and the College Football Hall of Fame in 1999.
 The same year as the former, he became the inaugural inductee of the New England Patriots Hall of Fame.

-Early years
+Early life

-Hannah was born in Canton, Georgia, the son of an NFL player, Herbert "Herb" Hannah, an offensive lineman for the University of Alabama.
+Hannah was born in Canton, Georgia, the son of an NFL player, Herbert "Herb" Hannah, who also played for the University of Alabama as an offensive lineman.

 Hannah was raised in Albertville, Alabama, and participated in high school football, wrestling and track at Baylor School in Chattanooga, Tennessee.
 He won an individual national championship in wrestling at the National Prep Championship in 1967.
 His high school coach in football, wrestling and track was Luke Worsham, whom Hannah credited in his induction speech at the Pro Football Hall of Fame: "I want to talk to you about Major Luke Worsham who was my high school coach.
 He is the guy who really taught me and showed me what love was all about.
 Because he would shoulder my problems, he would always stand by me to offer me encouragement when things got tough and when things were going awry he would make sure he would correct me and get me right back on track."
 Hannah played his senior season of high school football at Albertville High School, where he graduated in 1969.

 College career

-Hannah played tackle and guard for the University of Alabama under Coach Paul "Bear" Bryant from 1970 until 1972, and earned All-American honors twice, in 1971 and then was a Consensus All-American his senior year in 1972.
+Hannah played tackle and guard for the Crimson Tide at the University of Alabama under Coach Paul "Bear" Bryant from 1970 to 1972.
+He earned All-American honors twice, in 1971 and was a Consensus All-American his senior year in 1972.
 During his tenure Hannah was part of an SEC championship-winning team.
 He was named to the University of Alabama All-Century Team and also to the Alabama 1970s All-Decade team.

-During his time at Alabama he also participated in wrestling, the shot put, and the discus throw.
+During his time at Alabama, he also participated in wrestling, the shot put, and the discus throw.
 Hannah was inducted into the College Football Hall of Fame in 1999.
 Bryant would later say that Hannah was the greatest lineman he ever coached.
+He graduated from the University of Alabama with B.A. degree in journalism.